Blobfishman/unnecessary-activity-tracker/README.md

 ```
 Keep in mind that this generates 5 filetypes: _.cpg, .dbf, .prj, .shp, .shx_
 If you set this Tool up on a server, you might consider running this very rarely, because the infra_score won't change much over time.

+(You can run this command with an optional `blur_radius`(between 0 and 1) at the end.
+This will blur the out coming infrastructure values to more realistically simulate the movement of persons between tiles.
+Keep in mind that this feature is work in progress, and only works on grids, that have the same width as height.)

 ## Generating the Shape File